 This image points out the ongoing human contradiction.
 The well-ordered wagon with rich patinas reifies the sword.
 And what good ever came from a sword?
 This wagon depends on the sword for its very existence.
 The sword is the lynchpin that holds all of the parts together.
 By making the sword art and gorgeous metal with a lyric shape, it becomes as romanticized and beautiful as a recruiting poster.
 This objectified external contradiction is our internal contradiction.
 We who say we love peace are all too ready to fight and rationalize the fight.
 In fact, from Gericault to U.S.Army television commercials, war and the tools of war are made beautiful in order to maintain that ancient lie Dulce et decorum est pro patria mori (it is sweet and proper to die for one's country).
 Rogge's work reveals the tragic irony concocted by societies.

-For Dutch reviews and further images: click here
+For Dutch information reviews and recent exposions: click here

 Recent major expositions: